Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-Another exciting research direction is designing a foveated image metric that accounts for a wide range of effects.
-While the concurrent work by Mantiuk et al. \shortcite{Mantiuk2021}, takes this path; in contrast to our focus, they target image quality instead of distortion visibility.
-The challenge here lies in collecting large-scale perceptual data with eye-tracking information containing information about the visibility of distortions.
-And even though our data set collects such information, it is not enough to train a general-purpose visibility metric for both foveal and peripheral vision.
+Another exciting direction of research is to design a foveated image metric that accounts for a wide range of effects.
+While work by Mantiuk et al. \shortcite{Mantiuk2021} has taken this approach, they targeted image quality instead of the visibility of distortion.
+The challenge here lies in collecting large-scale perceptual data with eye-tracking-based information that can help determine the visibility of distortions.
+Even though our dataset contained this information, it is not sufficient to train a general-purpose visibility metric for both foveal and peripheral vision.

-Finally, we believe that the idea of supplying the discriminator in the GAN architectures during training with images containing near-threshold distortions extends beyond applications to foveated image reconstructions.
-We see it as a more general strategy for training perception-aware GAN-based techniques for graphical content creation.
+Finally, we believe that the idea of supplying the discriminator in the GAN architectures with images containing near-threshold distortions during training extends beyond applications to foveated image reconstructions.
+We see it as a more general strategy for training perception-aware GAN-based techniques for the creation of graphical content.
 Our work considered texture synthesis as a technique suitable for creating controlled distortions relevant to our application.
-However, texture synthesis is not ideal for capturing other characteristics of perception, such as sensitivity to temporal changes, color, and depth, which might be relevant in different applications.
-In the future, it would be interesting to follow our procedure to include these aspects in the training of generative-adversarial networks and verify potential benefits.
+However, it is not ideal for capturing other characteristics of perception, such as the sensitivity to temporal changes, color, and depth, that might be relevant in different applications.
+It would be interesting if other researchers followed our procedure and included these aspects in the training of generative-adversarial networks to verify their benefits.

+\begin{acks} This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement N◦ 804226 PERDY).
+The images used in this paper come from ImageNet dataset and Pexel.com.
+We would like to thank all who contributed to these image collections. \end{acks}